 - Make sure their child attends every day on time - Call the school to report their child's absence before 8.45am on the day of the absence and each subsequent day of absence (unless a specific number has already been named), and advise when they are expected to return.
-Parents can also email, text or leave a voice mail to communicate absence, and must state the reason for the absence or use the 'Study Bugs' app to do so, which enables parents and carers to give specific descriptions of illness. - Provide the school with more than 1 emergency contact number for their child - Ensure that, where possible, appointments for their child are made outside of the school day
+Parents can also email, text or leave a voice mail to communicate absence or use the 'Study Bugs' app to do so. - Provide the school with more than 1 emergency contact number for their child - Ensure that, where possible, appointments for their child are made outside of the school day